6oof/minweb/readme.md

 make sure the fuirst template in the slice has `{{define "base"}}{{end}}` if this is not the case it won't render properly.

+# Killing the process when it fails
+fuser -k 8080/tcp